CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricsExploration.md

 ```

 ### -Description
-User specified description of this MetricsExploration.
+User specified description of the MetricsExploration.

 ```yaml
 Type: string